-Parameter Entity/Actor Specification CT calibration tracking Acquisition Device Daily water equivalent phantom values shall be tracked in the DICOM header.
-PET calibration factor Acquisition Device The current SUV calibration factor shall be included in the DICOM header.
-PET QA status Acquisition Device Date/time and status of system-wide QA checks should be captured separately.
+DALII nitorm Uhantom Analysis Parameter Entity/Actor Specification PET QA status Acquisition Device Date/time and status of system-wide QA checks should be captured separately.
 Radionuclide calibrator calibration Acquisition Device Calibration factor for an F-18 NIST -traceable (or equivalent) source with identifying information shall be tracked in the DICOM header with Date/Time.
-PET Scanner calibration Acquisition Device Shall be able to be calibrated according to the following specifications: Using an ACR type uniform cylinder containing F-18 in water (ideally the same used for dose calibrator cross-calibration) Using a long scan time of 60 min or more (to minimize noise), and an ACR-type ROI analysis The average measured SUV shall be in the range of 0.98 to 1.02.
+PET Scanner calibration Acquisition Device Shall be able to be calibrated according to the specifications in section 3.8.4 Shall be able to be calibrated according to the following specifications: Using an ACR type uniform cylinder containing F 18 in water (ideally the same used for dose calibrator cross- calibration) Using a long scan time of 60 min or more (to minimize noise), and an ACR type ROI analysis The average measured SUV shall be in the range of 0.98 to 1.02.
 (Note this is not the performance expected during clinical imaging operation as discussed in preamble to this Section).
-Slice-to-slice variability shall be no more than \pm 5%. (not including end slices, as per ACRPET Core Lab).
-In-plane uniformity for above phantom shall be less than 5 %.
+Slice-to-slice variability shall be no more than ± 5%. (not including end slices, as per ACRPET Core Lab).
 Weight Acquisition Device Shall be able to record patient weight in lbs or kg as supplied from the modality worklist and/or operator entry into scanner interface.
 Shall be stored in Patient Weight field (0010,1030) in the DICOM image header, as per DICOM standard.
 Patient weight shall be specifiable with 4 significant digits.
-Patient weight shall be transferrable directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction. вмі Acquisition Device Depending upon the study requirements, BMI shall be specified.
-Height Acquisition Shall be able to record patient height in feet/inches or cm/m as supplied from the modality worklist and/or operator entry into
+Patient weight shall be transferrable directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction. ВМІ Acquisition Device Depending upon the study requirements, BMI shall be specified.
+Height Acquisition Device Shall be able to record patient height in feet/inches or cm/m as supplied from the modality worklist and/or operator entry into scanner interface.
+Shall be stored in Patient Size field (0010,1020) in the DICOM image header, as per DICOM standard.
+Patient height shall be specifiable with 3 significant digits.
+Patient height shall be transferrable directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction.